ricardoaugusto/simple-builder-pattern-explanation/README.md

 >
 > Client: We also need to consider the winter outfits, so let's add options for sweater, jacket, boots.
 And the summer outfit, and accessories.
 Ah!
 Also the gadgets, they're important.

 _Side Note: a Business Analyst would be really helpful here.
-This role is responsible for gathering requirements, making wireframes, discussing and understanding current and future needs._
+This role is responsible for gathering requirements, making wireframes, creating processes flows, acting as a bridge between the Client and Dev Team, discussing and understanding current and future needs, and so on._

 The dev goes back to the workbench and starts incrementing the Outfit class like this: